Chetank190/TSX-Composite-Price-Prediction/README.md

 # TSX-Composite-Price-Prediction
-Compared linear regression performace with ARIMA model for prediction the prices of TSX Composite Index.
+Compared linear regression performance with ARIMA model for prediction the prices of TSX Composite Index.

 ## Results
 ARIMA model has a RMSE of 90.67 which has better results than linear Regression with RMSE of 595.60 while forecasting our TSX Composite closing price.